 NorthX is an exploration stage company and engages principally in the exploration of resource properties.
 Once the legal right to explore a property has been acquired, costs directly related to exploration and evaluation expenditures are recognized and capitalized in the period in which they are incurred.
 These direct exploration and evaluation expenditures include such costs as acquisition costs, materials used, surveying costs, drilling costs and payments made to contractors.

-Exploration expenditures for the three months ended March 31, 2024 and 2023 by project are presented in the following table.
+Exploration expenditures (recoveries) for the three and six months ended June 30, 2024 and 2023 by project are presented in the following table.